HewlettPackard/c-spiffe/BUILDING.md

 ## Code Coverage Support

-This project generates Code Coverage Reports using either using `gcov` and `lcov`.
+This project generates Code Coverage Reports using either `gcov` and `lcov`.
 If you want to generate cover reports, you should run the following command after `make test`:

 ```bash